-You've taken the ACT, and now you're waiting for your scores.
+You've taken the ACT and are now waiting for your scores.
 This can be a tense time, but knowing when exactly to expect your ACT results can help you plan ahead.

-So when do ACT scores come out, exactly?
+When do ACT scores come out exactly?
 In this article, find out when your test scores will become available, how to get your ACT results as fast as possible, and what to do once you have them.

 Will your ACT scores be good enough?

 When your scores come out, it's critical for you to understand whether your scores are good enough.
 The ACT score that's good enough for you is unique to you, based on your goals.
 Download our free guide to figuring out your ACT target score.